 Through all the controversy, the Financial Accounting Standards Board (FASB) and the International Accounting Standards Board (IASB) have both released their new leasing standards (ASC 842 and IFRS 16).
-The new standards are effective beginning on January 1, 2019 for calendar year-end entities, although the FASB has provided an additional year for non-public business entities.
+The new standards are effective beginning on January 1, 2019 for calendar year-end entities, although the FASB has provided an additional two years for non-public business entities to implement the standard.
 Lessees are delirious, as both standards will require them to recognize assets and liabilities for the rights and obligations created by leases.
 Listed companies under IFRS and U.S. GAAP currently disclose approximately USD $3 trillion in off balance sheet lease commitments.
 As such, these standards are expected to have a significant impact on companies, especially those operating in the airline, travel and leisure, retail, and telecommunications industries.
-With implementation of the standards just a few months away for public entities, we’ve compiled a list of accounting resources to help you catch up on ASC 842 and IFRS 16 quickly.
+With implementation of the standards currently underway, we’ve compiled a list of accounting resources to help you quickly catch up on ASC 842 and IFRS 16.

 Adopting a new standard is always challenging, but not to worry!
-We have compiled a list of the accounting resources that we believe can help you with your implementation:
+We have developed a collection of online eLearning courses, as well as compiled a list of the following accounting resources that we believe can help you with your implementation:

 From the IASB website: